 I always wear glasses when cycling (having got some road grit in my eye many years ago), and I use and recommend DeWALT safety glasses.
 Available in clear, smoke, blue, mirror, etc., and costing between ₤7.00 and ₤11.00 here in the UK.
 I also recommend these to people when I'm coaching kayak/canoe introductory courses.
 You'd be hard pressed to tell the difference between them and [the much more expensive] Oakleys when they are sitting on the bottom of a river.

 John makes two very good points.
 (Those are his glasses in the photo above, by the way.)
 Protective eyewear isn’t just for winter grit.
-There are lenses and frames to suit every light level and every activity.
+There are lenses and frames to suit every season of the year and every hour of the day.
 Wear them at night.
 Wear them in the rain.
 Wear them every time you’re on the bike.
-I’ve already made the case once before for protective eyewear, in “The Eyes Have It,” so I’ll cut to the chase.
-Money—or the lack of it—needn’t be a barrier.
+I’ve already made the case once before for protective eyewear, in “The Eyes Have It,” so I’ll cut to the chase here.
+Money — or the lack of it — needn’t be a barrier.
 As John points out, toolmaker DeWALT makes stylish protective eyewear that won’t break the bank.
 (DeWALT specs are available in North America, too.)
 And so does UVEX.
 (Farwell’s milspec UVEX frames cost less than USD13, including the lenses.)
-Bike retailers Nashbar and Performance Bike often have cheap specs on offer, too.
+Bike retailers Nashbar and Performance often have cheap specs on offer, too.

 So don’t gamble with your vision.
 You’ll never find cheaper insurance than a pair of safety specs.
 And that’s no grit, Sherlock!